time-sliders/note/mysql/innodb/Row Format.md

 - The variable-length part of the record header **contains a bit vector for indicating `NULL` columns**.
 If the number of columns in the index that can be `NULL` is *N*, the bit vector occupies `CEILING(*N*/8)` bytes.
 (For example, if there are anywhere from 9 to 16 columns that can be `NULL`, the bit vector uses two bytes.) **Columns that are `NULL` do not occupy space other than the bit in this vector.**“空”列不占用此向量中位以外的空间。  **The variable-length part of the header also contains the lengths of variable-length columns**. <u>Each length takes one or two bytes, depending on the maximum length of the column</u>.
 If all columns in the index are `NOT NULL` and have a fixed length, the record header has no variable-length part.

-- For each non-`NULL` variable-length field, the record header contains the length of the column in one or two bytes.
+- **For each non-`NULL` variable-length field, the record header contains the length of the column in one or two bytes.
 Two bytes are only needed if part of the column is stored externally in overflow pages or the maximum length exceeds 255 bytes and the actual length exceeds 127 bytes.
 For an externally stored column, the 2-byte length indicates the length of the internally stored part plus the 20-byte pointer to the externally stored part.
 The internal part is 768 bytes, so the length is 768+20.
-The 20-byte pointer stores the true length of the column.
+The 20-byte pointer stores the true length of the column.**

 - **The record header is followed by the data contents of non-`NULL` columns.**

 - Records in the clustered index contain fields for all user-defined columns.
-In addition, there is a 6-byte transaction ID field and a 7-byte roll pointer field.
+In addition, there is a **6-byte transaction ID** field and a **7-byte roll pointer field.**

 - If no primary key is defined for a table, each clustered index record also contains a **6-byte row ID field**.

-- Each secondary index record contains all the primary key columns defined for the clustered index key that are not in the secondary index.
+- **Each secondary index record contains all the primary key columns defined for the clustered index key that are not in the secondary index**.
 If any of the primary key columns are variable length, the record header for each secondary index has a variable-length part to record their lengths, even if the secondary index is defined on fixed-length columns.

 - Internally, for nonvariable-length character sets, fixed-length character columns such as [`CHAR(10)`](https://dev.mysql.com/doc/refman/8.0/en/char.html) are stored in a fixed-length format.